artainmo/web-development/back-front-end/connect-front-back/README.md

 REST APIs must be able to Create(POST), Read(GET), Update(PUT), and Delete(DELETE) resources (CRUD).<br>
 REST APIs are usually more on the light-weight side.

-Both front-end and back-end have to be run separately, first back-end has to be launched followed by front-end.<br>
+Both front-end and back-end have to be run separately, first back-end has to be launched followed by front-end, so that the frontend can call the backend.<br>

 Front-end and back-end communication can be summarized as follows:
 * API calls are initiated by the front-end components found in frontend/src/components.